CumulusNetworks/docs/content/cumulus-linux-59/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 {{%notice note%}}
 - When you enable adaptive routing, Cumulus Linux uses the default profile settings for your switch ASIC type.
 You cannot change the default profile settings.
 If you need to make adjustments to the settings, contact NVIDIA Customer Support.
-- When you enable adaptive routing, traffic for non-adaptive routing ports and non-adaptive routing ECMPs might be routed over all ports in ECMP.
-Avoid using regular ECMPs when you enable adaptive routing on the switch.
+- Ensure that traffic intended for adaptive routing is routed over ports with adaptive routing enabled.
+Unexpected route hashing might occur when mixing adaptive routing traffic and regular ECMP routes egressing ports that do not have adaptive routing enabled.
 {{%/notice%}}

 ### Link Utilization